rpared/vfootprint/README.md

 # vfootprint
 Calculate your footprint as a vegan and share it.

-App built with Html, CSS and Javascript.
+App built with Html, CSS, Javascript and html2canvas library.